Frequently Asked Questions

 6. Are dogs allowed in the parks?

-Dogs are welcome on the park trails (with the exception of Garbry Big Woods Sancturary, where they are not permitted due to trail width, etc.), provided they remain on their leash.
+Dogs are welcome on the park trails (with the exception of Garbry Big Woods Sanctuary, where they are not permitted due to trail width, etc.), provided they remain on their leash.
 Keep our trails clean and beautiful by packing out what you pack in - that includes anything your dog might have deposited along the way.
+Remember, Leave No Trace.

 7. Is a fishing license required in the parks?

-A fishing license is not required to fish the Miami County Park District ponds.
-HOWEVER, a license is required if fishing in any of the rivers because they are owned by the State.
-You are able to keep any fish you catch from our ponds.
-If you catch any bass, they must be at least 14" to keep.
+A fishing license is not required to fish the Miami County Park District ponds., HOWEVER, a license is required if fishing in any of the rivers because they are owned by the State.
+You are able to keep any fish you catch from our ponds with the exception of bass which must be at least 14" to keep.